tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The cloth of this scratchy grey cloak matches the color of the surrounding rock, giving a +4 bonus to checks to hide whenever blending in with the surrounding stonework would be an advantage.

 **Quirk:** Sees meaning and patterns in the cracks in the paving stones.

 ---

+#### Chasuble of Fell Might

+This item’s cloth is woven from the hair of enslaved spellcasters.
+When you cast a daily spell against a target vulnerable to holy damage, the target is also vulnerable to your spell attack, and takes triple damage if you score a critical hit against it.

+**Quirk:** Collects trophies from the dead.

+---